 The Fujifilm X-Pro3 is a mirrorless interchangeable lens camera that was announced in October 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 26 megapixel.

 Is the Fujifilm X-Pro3 a good camera?
-The X-Pro3 has a Camera Elo of 3015.
-This very strong rating puts it among the elite group of camera grand masters.
-The X-Pro3 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
+The X-Pro3 has a Camera Elo of 2839.
+This rating puts the X-Pro3 among the top 30 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the X-Pro3 ranks among the top 10 percent.

 |Mirrorless system camera|